prazdevs/pinia-plugin-persistedstate/README.md

 ## Nuxt3

-Are you using Pinia with Nuxt and want to add the plugin?
+Are you using Pinia with Nuxt and want to add the persisted state plugin?
 There is a [plugin for that](https://prazdevs.github.io/pinia-plugin-persistedstate/frameworks/nuxt-3.html).

 > **Note:** There is currently a [bug](https://github.com/prazdevs/pinia-plugin-persistedstate/issues/236) with a [workaround](https://github.com/prazdevs/pinia-plugin-persistedstate/issues/236#issuecomment-1711423612) affecting Nuxt 3.7+.